boston-dynamics/spot-sdk/python/examples/visualizer/README.md

 Development Kit License (20191101-BDSDK-SL).
 -->

-# API Example - Basic Streaming Visualizer for API Messages
+# Basic Streaming Visualizer for API Messages
 This example program visualizes Spot's perception scene in a consistent coordinate frame.
 It demonstrates:
  * How to convert API objects, such as local grids and world objects, into the vision world frame.
  * Create a basic rendering of these objects using python VTK.